CrossLangNV/C4C_term_extraction/README.md

         CARDINAL:    Numerals that do not fall under another type.

 Detected named entities are added as a NER_TYPE annotation to the SOFA_ID view.

+## 4) Contact Info Detection

+Using a finetuned DistilBert model, paragraphs containing contact info are detected.
+We refer to the release file for training data ( processed_training_data_adress_detection.zip, we refer to the .tsv file), and for a model trained on this training data.
+We refer to `notebooks/3_train_classifier_bert_pytorch.ipynb` for a notebook showing how to train a model on this training data.

+Note that for this task we use the [apache tika](https://tika.apache.org/) library for extraction of text from html, because many contact info can be found in headers and footers that would be removed by [trafilatura](https://github.com/adbar/trafilatura).

+## 5) Question answer pair detection

+Questions are detected in text using simple rules, and paragraphs following these questions are appended as context (i.e. paragraphs possibly containing the answer to the questions).